ZhenlongYuan/ZhenlongYuan.github.io/_pages/about.md

 # 🧑‍🎨 About Me
 I'm currently pursuing toward the Ph.D. degree in the [Institute of Computing Technology (ICT), Chinese Academy of Sciences (UCAS)](https://www.ict.ac.cn/) (中国科学院计算技术研究所), advised by Zhaoqi Wang (王兆其).

-My research interest includes 3D computer vision (3DCV), medical image and vision-language model (VLM).
+My research interest includes vision-language model (VLM), medical image and 3D computer vision (3DCV).
-I have published 10+ papers at the top international AI conferences such as AAAI, Pattern Recognition.
+I have published 10+ papers at the top international AI conferences such as ICCV, AAAI.
 If you are seeking any form of **academic cooperation**, please feel free to email me at [yuanzhenlong21b@ict.ac.cn](mailto:yuanzhenlong21b@ict.ac.cn)

 # 🔥 News
+- *2025.5*: &nbsp;🎉🎉 One paper is accepted by TCSVT!!
 - *2025.2*: &nbsp;🎉🎉 One paper is accepted by HCII2025!!
 - *2024.12*: &nbsp;🎉🎉 Four papers are accepted by AAAI2025!!
 - *2024.5*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition!!